rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/granting-time-limited-access-to-assets-in-s3-using-cloudfront.md

 }
 ```

-This policy grants permission to the CloudFront OAI to get objects from the S3 bucket we're about to create.
-Later when we create the CloudFront distribution, we'll give it this OAI to use akin to an authentication token or IAM role.
+This policy grants permission to the CloudFront OAI to get objects from the S3 bucket we’re about to create.
+Later when we create the CloudFront distribution, we’ll give it this OAI to use akin to an authentication token or IAM role.

-Now we're able to create an S3 bucket to hold the assets.
+Now we’re able to create an S3 bucket to hold the assets.

 ```ruby
 resource "aws_s3_bucket" "assets" {